mkotsovoulou/ods6001a/labs/lab1/README.md

 If you need extra help ...
 {% spoiler "Hint 2" %}
   Consider using the float function, so your program can add floating point numbers as well as integers!

 {% endspoiler %}

 {% next %}

-And here is the Solution...
+If you want extra help... here is the solution:

 {% spoiler "Solution" %}
   z = float(x) + float(y)
 {% endspoiler %}